Alison Rose: The bank boss caught up in the Nigel Farage row

 Dame Alison's promotion capped off 30 years with the firm, where she started as a trainee in 1992 after graduating from Durham University.

-Earlier this year, she pocketed a bumper payout of more than £5m on the back of strong profits, receiving the first bonus NatWest has awarded a chief executive since the government rescued the company during the 2008 financial crisis.
+Earlier this year, she pocketed a bumper payout of more than £5m on the back of strong profits, receiving the first bonus NatWest has awarded a chief executive since the government rescued the company during the 2008 financial crisis, when bank lending almost ground to a halt.

 She has called the crisis a "pretty traumatic period" for the industry.